ufz/ogs/web/content/docs/benchmarks/reactive-transport/kineticreactant_allascomponents/KineticReactant2/index.md

 ## Problem Description

 **1d scenario:**
-The 1d--model domain is 0.5 m long and discretized into 200 line elements.
+The 1d--model domain is 0.5 m long and discretised into 200 line elements.
 The domain is saturated at start--up ($p(t=0)=$ 1.0e-5 Pa).
 A constant pressure is defined at the left side boundary ($g_{D,\text{upstream}}^p$) and a Neumann BC for the water mass out-flux at the right side ($g_{N,\text{downstream}}^p$).
 Both solutes, Synthetic a and Synthetic b are present at simulation start--up at concentrations of $c_{\text{Synthetic a}}(t=0)=c_{\text{Synthetic b}}(t=0)= 0.5~\textrm{mol kg}^{-1}~\textrm{water}$, the influent concentration is $0.5~\textrm{mol kg}^{-1}~\textrm{water}$ as well.